jamesquinlan/dsc-techstack/topics/latex.md

 To start a new line without actually starting a new paragraph insert a break line point, this can be done by \\ (a double backslash as in the example) or the \newline command.

 Care should be taken that multiple \\ or \newlines are not used to "simulate" paragraphs with larger spacing between them, as this can interfere with LaTeX's typesetting algorithms.
-The recommended method to do so is to keep using double blank lines to create new paragraphs without any \\, and then add \usepackage{parskip} to the preamble.
+The recommended method to do so is to keep using double-blank lines to create new paragraphs without any \\, and then add \usepackage{parskip} to the preamble.

 You can find more information in the Paragraphs and new lines article.